 Alcohol consumption and the keto diet is a hot topic.
 Many people who want to lose weight turn to eating ketogenic food and are delighted that, unlike almost all diets, alcohol is not strictly forbidden in the ketogenic lifestyle.
 The problem is many people on the keto diet report that their alcohol tolerance is much lower, and their hangovers much worse on a low-carb, high protein diet.
 You may need to be mindful about your eating habits on this low-carb ketogenic diet, and it may also be essential to consider the types of alcohol you are consuming.
 But it’s not all bad news: a natural extract called Dihydromyricetin (or DHM) may help ease alcohol intolerance.

-As you may know already, getting tipsy after half a glass of wine is nothing unusual when you're on a keto diet.
-While there is not a lot of scientific research yet to explain why tolerance is lowered, the theory goes that alcohol tolerance plummets on a keto diet mainly because your glycogen stores are low in ketosis, so alcohol gets absorbed at a quicker rate.
+As you may know already, consuming alcohol and getting tipsy after half a glass of wine is nothing unusual when you're on a keto diet.
+While there is not a lot of scientific research yet to explain why tolerance is lowered, the theory goes that alcohol tolerance plummets on a keto diet mainly because your glycogen stores are low in ketosis, so alcoholic drinks gets absorbed at a quicker rate.

-A quick search online will show many users reporting how being on keto definitely lowered their alcohol tolerance.
-If your normal hangover prevention regimen is no longer as effective as it used to be, do like some of them and try the Japanese raisin tree extract (Hovenia Dulcis), commonly called Dihydromyricetin (or DHM), a key ingredient in a few supplements like Purple Tree, for example.
+A quick search online will show many users reporting how being on keto lowered their alcohol tolerance.
+If your standard hangover prevention regimen is no longer as effective as it used to be, do like some of them and try the Japanese raisin tree extract (Hovenia Dulcis), commonly called Dihydromyricetin (or DHM), a key ingredient in a few supplements like Purple Tree, for example.

-So, can DHM increase alcohol tolerance on keto dieters?
+So, can DHM increase a keto alcohol tolerance for those on the diet?

 What is DHM?